pmahnke/transitionelement/_posts/2025/2025-04-13-nepal-overview.md

 ### Hotels & Tea Houses

 The hotel in Kathmandu was fantastic.
 Most are smaller and have excellent restaurants.
-Our hotel in Kathmandu, Taleju Boutique Hotel, was really pretty, clean and well located in the Thamel area.
+Our hotel in Kathmandu, Taleju Boutique Hotel, was really pretty, clean, and well located in the Thamel area.
 The Tea Houses are the only style of hotel on the hikes.
 They generally have small, unheated bedrooms with two twin beds.
 Most have power, but not all.
 Often there is an ensuite toilet, but sometimes not.
 Some are very clean, some are not.
 All have comfy beds with a pillow and thick blanket.
 We brought a sleeping bag and silk liner to cover the bed and pillow and stay even warmer.

 The Tea Houses all have a large common room with a yak poo/wood burner to keep the room warm.
 They have power as well to charge phones and anything else, at higher altitudes, they charge for charging.
 They also serve food, and you are basically required to eat breakfast and dinner here.
 They also sell boiled water, which I bought just before bed and put in my Nalgen bottle and used it as a hot water bottle.